stevencombs/retrocombs.github.io/_drafts/2015-05-18-do-you-remember-the-ready-ranger-back-pack.md

   - entertainment
 ---

-About a week before the Christmas of 2007, my son came home with an exercise for his Dad, yep...parents get homework these days!
-My assignment?
-Write about the my favorite childhood Christmas gift.
-I Immediately, my mind conjured memories of several of my favorites: [G.I.
-Joe and jeep](http://www.plaidstallions.com/hasbro/gijoe.html), [Six Millions Dollar Man](http://www.plaidstallions.com/smdm/), [Evel Knievel](http://www.plaidstallions.com/evel/), and of course, LEGO.
-However, none of these wonderful past christmas gifts would compare to my all time favorite, the Ready Ranger back pack from Aurora.
+About a week before the Christmas of 2007, my son came home with an exercise for his Dad.
+My initial thought, “parents get homework?”
+Then I read the assignment.
+Write about my favorite childhood Christmas gift.
+Immediately my mind conjured memories of several of my favorites: [G.I.
+Joe and jeep](http://www.plaidstallions.com/hasbro/gijoe.html), [Six Millions Dollar Man](http://www.plaidstallions.com/smdm/), [Evel Knievel](http://www.plaidstallions.com/evel/), [MEGO CD Superheroes](http://www.megomuseum.com/wgsh/dc.html) and of course, LEGO.
+However, none of these past christmas gifts would compare to my all time favorite, the Ready Ranger back pack from Aurora.

+![][1]

+# Best Christmas Ever!
+After preparing my Ready Ranger essay for my son's teacher, I performed a quick search online for information about the backpack.
+I found a Spiegel catalog page (remember them?), courtesy of plaidstallions.com (see image above).
+Images of the toy brought back Christmas memories from the mid-70s.
+In particular, the Christmas I received this gift.

 I found this gift in the trunk of my parents car one year.
 I wish I could say it was my accident; however, I was a bit of a stinker in my day and I as actually searching for Christmas gifts.
 Unbeknowst to my parents, even to this day (but not after posting this), they never knew I found my dads keys to the car one day and went out to the trunk for a peak.
 I was not expecting I would find anything.
 When I did, “oh boy!”
 It would be a long wait until Christmas morning.

-I fondly remembered a wonderful gift called the Ready Ranger Pack by Aurora.
+# Ready Ranger description
 It was an amazing use of plastic in the mid-1970s and was my Red Ryder BB Gun (a reference to the film [A Christmas Story][2]).
 Curious about the toy composed of an amalgam of plastic, paper and batteries that led to numerous adventures during my childhood in the 1970s?

-After preparing my Ready Ranger essay for my son's teacher, I performed a quick search online for information about the backpack.
-I found a Spiegel catalog page (remember them?), courtesy of plaidstallions.com (see image below).

-![][1]

 I printed and included the image along with my written exercise.
 I'm definitely an overachiever and Dad would surely receive an "A" for his submission since you can't "shoot your eye out" with this Christmas gift.